joshp23/YOURLS-Compliance/README.md

 2. Project Honeypot (or some otehr "gate keeper") implimented in order to prevent acces from known abusers.
 This needs to be it's own entity.

 ### TODO:
-1. Make flagged URLS colour-coded in main admin interface.
-2. Add option to flag url in traditional Admin Interface Actions section
+1. Add options to flag/unflag url + visit flaglist in traditional Admin Interface section

 ### CREDITS
 Scripts used for inspiration and/or copypasta: